Tap or hover over a picture to see a caption

 I made this panel for a lockdown art competition the pub was running.
-The butcher's bike at the bottom right refers to the Jimmy Read Memorial bike race, which is held annually up the steep hill alongside the pub.
+The butcher's bike at the bottom right refers to the Jimmy Read Memorial bike race, which is held annually up Crown Lane, the steep hill alongside the pub.

 You'll remember that it was Nicolaus Copernicus who, in 1514, proposed a heliocentric model of our solar system.
 Prior to this, the accepted model of the universe was that all heavenly bodies were embedded in concentric crystal spheres, which rotated around the earth at different speeds.
 Of course, we now know that the universe revolves around Hastings.